eldoy/sysdb/README.md

 ## sysdb

 A lightweight, **in-memory JSON database** for Node.js designed for speed and simplicity.
-It features a **Write-Ahead Log (WAL)** for crash resilience, atomic file persistence, and a Mango/MongoDB-style query syntax.
+Use it safely in single process environments only.
+Cluster or multi process not supported.

 It is optimized for smaller datasets, in the order of **100,000 records**, providing synchronous read performance with asynchronous, debounced background writes.